I got arrested. What happens now?

 - You can be released with bail as the only condition.
 If this happens, you pay the full bail amount and you don’t have to agree to any other conditions.

-The amount of bail and the other conditions of release that the judge chooses depends on things like:
+The amount of bail and the other conditions that the judge chooses depends on things like:

 - The facts of your case